Marketplace vs Website: What Southeast Asian brands need to know

 Brand Control And Customisation

 Having complete control over your website’s design and functionality allows you to craft a unique brand experience.
 You’re not confined by the marketplace’s template; instead, you can tailor every aspect to reflect your brand’s identity.
 This includes everything from the colour scheme and logo placement to the product descriptions and overall tone of voice.
 This level of customisation is essential for building brand recognition and differentiating yourself from competitors.
+Greater control over your site can also drive higher e commerce revenue over time, as seen with major Asian platforms like Shopee, which have leveraged customisation to boost their market performance.
 Think of it as creating your own unique shopfront in a busy street, designed to attract and resonate with your target audience.
 You can fully customise your web design strategy.

 Direct Customer Relationships